Updated April 2026

 What does Airbnb's AirCover for Hosts actually cover?

-Do I need specialist short-term rental insurance in NZ?
+Do I need specialist short-term rental insurance?

-How much does short-term rental insurance cost in NZ?
+How much does short-term rental insurance cost?

 What liability cover do I need as an Airbnb host?